 Q: If MAT costs less, doesn’t that mean it will be less effective than more expensive forms of addiction treatment?

 A: When it comes to MAT, less is more.
 Unlike residential or in-patient treatment, MAT can be managed on a convenient outpatient basis right in your neighborhood, just like a standard doctor’s visit, while still providing the highest quality and most-evidence based form of treatment.
-In fact, for the majority of people with a primary diagnosis of opioid use disorder (OUD), the most appropriate kind of care, as determined by the American Society of Addiction Medicine (ASAM), is outpatient MAT.
+In fact, for the majority of people with a primary diagnosis of opioid use disorder (OUD), the most appropriate kind of drug rehab, as determined by the American Society of Addiction Medicine (ASAM), is outpatient MAT.

 Q: What if I don’t have insurance?